LightBurnSoftware/Documentation/MenuCommands.md

 <a name="HelpMenu"></a>
 ## Help Menu

-### Help and Notes
+### Quick Help and Notes
-Click on "Help and Notes" or press F1 to access hotkey list, general usage notes and version information.
+Click on "Quick Help and Notes" or press F1 to access hotkey list, general usage notes and version information.

+### Online Documentation
+Click on "Online Documentation to access the documentation for LightBurn.

+### Online Video Tutorials
+Click on "Online Video Tutorials" to access the tutorial videos.

+### Check for Updates
+Click on "Check for Upfates" to make sure you are on the most recent version.

 ### License Actvation and Trial
 Click on "License Activation and Trial" to enter license key, or see the status of your license.

+### Force License Check
+Use "Force License Check" if installing on a different machine that has not recently been activated for LightBurn.

 ### Enable Debug Log
 This is for the developers, turn on the log by clicking on "Enable Debug Log"